Oceanic core complex: Formation

-Oceanic core complex structures form at slow-spreading oceanic plate boundaries with only a limited supply of upwelling magma.
+Oceanic core complex structures form at slow-spreading diverging oceanic plate boundaries with only a limited supply of upwelling magma.
 These zones have low upper mantle temperatures and long transform faults develop.
 Rift valleys do not develop along the expansion axes of slow-spreading boundaries.
 Expansion takes place along low-angle detachment faults.
-The core complex builds on the uplifted side of the fault, where most of the gabbroic (or crustal) material is stripped away to expose mantle peridotite.
-They consist of peridotites ultramafic rocks of mantle and to a lesser extent gabbroic rocks from the Earth's crust.
+The core complex builds on the uplifted side of the fault, where most of the gabbroic (or crustal) material is stripped away to expose mantle rocks at the seabed.
+They consist of peridotites, ultramafic rocks of the mantle and to a lesser extent gabbroic rocks from the Earth's crust.

 Each detachment fault has three notable features: a breakaway zone where the fault began, an exposed fault surface that rides over the dome, and a termination, which is usually marked by a valley and adjacent ridge.

 However, the formation process through detachment faults hypothesis has its limitations, such as the scarce seismic evidence that low-angle normal faulting exists, where the presumably significant offset along such faults - which transect the lithosphere at a low angle - should be involved with some friction.
 The rarity of eclogite in oceanic core complexes also casts doubt on the likelihood of a deep source in such domains.
 The abundance of peridotites in oceanic core complexes could be accounted for by a unique variation of ocean-ocean subduction at the junction of slow-spreading oceanic ridges and fracture zones.
 Analog models of subduction show that density contrast of more than 200 kg/m3 between two juxtaposed lithospheric slabs would result in the underthrusting of the denser one to a depth of about 50 km, where phase transformation causes remineralization of pyroxenes into garnets.
 This increases the density of the slab, accelerating its drive into the mantle, provided that the friction between the slabs is low.
 There is ground to presume that at slow ridge and fracture zone intersections, the density contrast of the juxtaposed slabs would exceed 200 kg/m3, the friction between the slabs would be low, the thermal gradient would be about 100 C/km, and with about 5% water content, the drop of the solidus (a boundary transition on a phase diagram) of basalt at relatively low pressure would enable the co-occurrence of serpentinites and peridotites, the abundant rock-types in oceanic core complexes.